 Make sure the current build is selected and click on Upload to App Store in the right-hand panel.

 In the next window that appears, click on Upload in the bottom right-hand corner.

 A success message will appear when the upload has completed.
 Click Done.

 After the app is upload to App Store connect, it may take ± 30 min apple to process the upload.

-You will need to provide good description of the app.
-Don't submit the app f you have only demo restaurant.
+You will need to provide a good description of the app.
+Don't submit the app if you have only a demo restaurant.
 Apple may reject for that reason.
 You will also need to make good screenshots of the app.
 In order to run the app on different simulators, look into this guide.

-All the process of submitting in details is explained here: https://instabug.com/blog/how-to-submit-app-to-app-store/.
-You can use it to guide you if you are new to apple submitting process.
+All the process of submitting in detail is explained here: https://instabug.com/blog/how-to-submit-app-to-app-store/.
+You can use it to guide you if you are new to the Apple submitting process.

-If you face any problem, don't hesitate to let us know on our support chat.
+If you face any problems, don't hesitate to let us know on our support chat.